-3. Applanix POS MV 320
+2. Applanix POS MV 320

-To measure and calculate position, vessel S221 is equipped with a TSS POS/MV 320 (version 3) while vessels 1101, 1021, 2801 and 2802 are equipped with TSS POS/MV 320 (version 4) Position and Orientation Sensors.
+Vessels 1101, 1021, 2801, 2802 and 1015 are equipped with TSS POS/MV 320 (version 4) Position and Orientation Sensors to measure and calculate position.
 The POS/MV is a GPS-aided inertial navigation system, which provides a blended position solution derived from both an Inertial Motion Unit (IMU) and an integrated GPS receiver.
 The IMU and GPS receiver are complementary sensors, and data from one are used to filter and constrain errors from the other.
 This inter-dependence results in higher position accuracy and fewer errors than either system could produce by itself.
 Position accuracy is displayed in real time by the POS/MV software and was monitored to ensure that positioning accuracy requirements as outlined in the NOS Hydrographic Surveys Specifications and Deliverables were not exceeded.
 In addition, the POS/MV software displays HDOP and number of satellites used in position computation.
 Data acquisition was generally halted when an HDOP of 2.5 was exceeded or the number of satellites available dropped below four.
 However, because positional accuracy can be maintained by the POS/MV through short GPS outages with the help of the IMU, data acquisition was not halted during short periods of time when the HDOP and number of satellites used exceeded stated parameters.